rrajasek92/folio-app/readme.txt

 ux qualities to it that made the app feel more professional.
 The input is type-proofed, so only numbers may be provided.

-After that we have the Dashboard which uses the user information to generate a donut chart for their ideal financial portfolio, and a transaction chart for the necessary transactions necessary to match their ideal portfolio.
+After that we have the Dashboard which uses the user information to once again display the donut chart for their ideal financial portfolio, and a transaction chart for the necessary transactions necessary to match their ideal portfolio.
 Ideally, I would like to have had a tooltip pop up when a slice of the donut chart is pressed displaying additional information including the percentage of each slice, but as